-In my next post I will show you how to recognize a mixed-grace gospel and then after that I will show you how to recognize the hyper-grace gospel.
-But if you can’t wait, you will find the main differences between the two gospels listed in the table below.
+Elsewhere I explain how to recognize a mixed-grace gospel and how to recognize the hyper-grace gospel.
+But for a fuller comparison check out the table below.
 (Clicking on the image will take you to a larger file that you can reproduce and share.)

 As you can see, the two gospels are very different.
 A mixed-grace gospel puts the focus on you and your works, while the hyper-grace gospel puts the focus on Jesus and his grace.